 The Club aims to maintain breakeven underwriting over the medium term by calling sufficient premium to cover claims and expenses incurred.
 Following several years of premium reductions across the market, rates across the sector have recovered over the past couple of years through general increases broadly applied across the market.

-The combined ratio of 104% reported this year represents a significant improvement over last year's result and is in line with the Club's financial forecast.
-However, the average combined ratio over the last eight years exceeds 100% and therefore the Group has exceeded its underwriting target over recent years.
+The GAAP combined ratio of 106.6% reported this year represents a slight deterioration over last year's result but is in line with the Club's financial forecast.

 Table 4: Recent underwriting performance (GAAP)